GiovanniZambiasi/gameplay-framework-unity/README.md

 ```

 # Systems
 A `System` is an **entry point with the engine**.
-It's meant to be an autonomous class that initializes/disposes/updates itself through [*Callbacks*](#callbacks). `System`s can be big or small, and you can define as many as you like.
-While designing `System`s, try to find *isolated chunks of behaviour* in your project.
-This will help keep related things together, and will naturally avoid making a mess with your scripts and `namespace`s. `System`s must be **as indepentent from one another as possible**.
+It's meant to be an autonomous class that initializes/disposes/updates itself through [*Callbacks*](#callbacks). `Systems` can be big or small, and you can define as many as you like.
+While designing `Systems`, try to find *isolated chunks of behaviour* in your project.
+This will help keep related things together, and will naturally avoid making a mess with your scripts and `namespaces`. `Systems` must be **as indepentent from one another as possible**.
 For a *Counter-Strike* style game, you could define the gameplay portion as a `GameplaySystem`, and the Menus and matchmaking as a `MenuSystem`, for example.

 ## Rules